Kashmir Great Lakes

 Are you new to trekking or hiking?
 Read Beginner’s Guide to Trekking and Hiking.

-Packing list for Kashmir Great Lakes trek
+Packing list for the Kashmir Great Lakes Trek

 Backpack

-• Clothes (you can reuse most of these so take minimal numbers):
+• Clothes (you can reuse most of these, so take minimal numbers):

 • Dry Fit Trek pants